 - refusal or inability to fulfil contractual obligations due in the future (an anticipatory breach).43

 Broadly speaking, there are two types of breaches: one that allows a party to sue for damages and another that discharges a party from further performance under the contract (in addition to a claim for damages).
-The burden of proof of repudiation is on the party who alleges it.44

 i Materiality of breach

 The following events allow the innocent party to terminate the contract and treat himself or herself as discharged from further liability under the contract: